The Miniaturist (TV series): Plot

 In the 17th-century Netherlands, young Petronella "Nella" Oortman moves into an Amsterdam home that her new husband, Johannes, shares with his sister, Marin, and their two servants Otto and Cornelia.
 She receives a cold reception from Marin and an indifferent one from Johannes, who provides her with a mysterious cabinet with nine rooms to occupy her time.

 Nella writes to a miniaturist to order only three items, and with time she receives multiple of them, without having ordered them, to decorate the cabinet as a doll house.
 Nella is surprised that each parcel includes a mysterious note as she receives the dolls of her house members predicting something, making it similar to the house they live in.

 Johannes has an agreement to sell sugar for Frans.
 However, Johannes is discovered to be in a long-time same-sex relationship with Jack, a secret which Marin had tried to hide so he could not be punished by the state.
 Jack tries to attack Marin, but is wounded by Otto.
 Frans files a complaint claiming that Johannes attempted to murder Jack and forced Jack to be in this relationship, also accusing Johannes of bribery.
 Johannes tries to escape but is arrested and imprisoned, so the jury decides his fate.

 Meanwhile, Marin is found to be pregnant and she tells Nella she was in love with Frans before he married Agnes; however, Marin herself has declined Frans' proposal.
-Frans becomes negative about Johannes, thinking he declined.
+Frans became negative toward Johannes, thinking Johannes forbade Marin to marry him.
 Marin passes away after a painful delivery.
 The baby is discovered to be Otto's daughter.
 Nella tries to sell the sugar to a baker who was Cornelia's friend, and bribes some people so she can bury Marin secretly and save her husband of four months from the false charges against him.
 However, Johannes is sentenced to death by drowning on the charge of being a sodomite, the only one proved.

 Nella finds out that The Miniaturist was a girl trying to follow her who vanished when Nella tries to follow back.
 Nella asks her how could she tell by making dolls what would happen in the Brandt family, but The Miniaturist has no answer for her questions.